ngicks/zenn-article/articles/go-make-everything-iterator.md

 // Sub slicing may cut in mid of utf8 sequences. func StringsChunk(s string, n int) iter.Seq[string] {
     return func(yield func(string) bool) {
-        if n <= 0 {
+        s := s // no state in the seq. if n <= 0 {
             return
         }